'Too much snow' grounded Heathrow Airport flights

 Operations at Heathrow almost came to a complete halt just before Christmas, with thousands of travellers jamming terminals.

-He said BAA had done "all we possibly could" for passengers, but the bad weather "totally overwhelmed the ability of resources at Heathrow to cope with passengers".'Not acceptable'
+He said BAA had done "all we possibly could" for passengers, but the bad weather "totally overwhelmed the ability of resources at Heathrow to cope with passengers".

 Earlier, the committee heard from representatives of British Airways and Virgin Atlantic, who said there had been little communication between BAA and airlines during the disruption.